A N N H O L Y O K E . O R G | A M E T H O D O L O G I C A L C A T A L O G U E O F W O R K S

 Rubber-tipped brass rod, length: 100 cm; diameter: 10 mm

-Sammlung der Berlinischen Galerie, Landesmuseum für Kunst, Fotografie und Architektur, Berlin [ Collection of the Berlinische Galerie, State Museum for Modern Art, Photography and Architecture, Berlin ].
+Sammlung der Berlinischen Galerie, Landesmuseum für Kunst, Fotografie und Architektur, Berlin [ Collection of the Berlinische Galerie, State Museum for Modern Art,

 In the work I titled SET, fifty-four wooden panels—each measuring 30 by 20 centimeters and painted the very palest of greys—can be hung, turned over, and rearranged on, or removed from, a wooden wall unit, which has been divided into one hundred and eight fields—twice fifty-four, or six by eighteen, that is—and coated with glossy deep-red enamel paint.

-Three arrangements of the aleatoric ensemble SET’s wall unit (simulation), 191 x 389 cm, 1990/91: all card backs; card backs and faces; all card faces.
+Three arrangements of the aleatoric ensemble SET’s wall unit (simulation), 191 x 389 cm, 1990/91: all card backs; card backs

-On the front and back of each small grey panel, the back and face, respectively, of a playing card made of lacquered wood is mounted, so that a full French deck of cards is represented—including two jokers, the “joker” being a 19th-century US-American novelty introduced with the rise of the game of pokerand hence all the combinatorial possibilities essential to a game of cards suggested.
+On the front and back of each small grey panel, the back and face, respectively, of a playing card made of lacquered wood is mounted, so that a full French deck of cards is represented—including two jokers, the “joker” being a 19th-century US-American novelty introduced with the rise of the game of poker—and hence all the combinatorial possibilities essential to a game of cards suggested.

 The motifs on SET’s playing cards.
 Copyright © 1990 Ann Blum.